Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/src/samples/README.md

----
-page_type: sample
-languages:
-  - java
-products:
-  - azure
-  - azure-key-vault
-urlFragment: keyvault-certificates-samples
----

-# Azure Key Vault Certificate Samples client library for Java
+## Azure Key Vault Certificate Samples client library for Java
 This document explains samples and how to use them.

 ## Key concepts